kodigogj/kod_array/README.md

 # kod_array
-implementation of dynamic array in c++
+implementation of dynamic array in a single header file.